brevzin/cpp_proposals/2996_reflection/reflection.md

 An expression convertible to a reflection is said to _represent_ the corresponding construct. `sizeof(std::meta::info)` shall be equal to `sizeof(void*)`.

-[Implementations are discouraged from representing any constructs described by this document that are not explicitly enumerated in the list above (e.g., partial template specializations, attributes, placeholder types, statements).]{.note}
+[17 - 2]{.pnum} _Recommended practice_: Implementations are discouraged from representing any constructs described by this document that are not explicitly enumerated in the list above (e.g., partial template specializations, attributes, placeholder types, statements).

 :::
 :::